IS A TRAP DEVISUT BY SATAN.

-- Advancing Wall of Doom: In Stage 3 of Ghouls and Ghosts, the screen scrolls hazards downward, eventually coming to a ceiling that crushes everything (unless you escape to the right.)
+- Advancing Wall of Doom: In Stage 3 of Ghouls 'n Ghosts, the screen scrolls hazards downward, eventually coming to a ceiling that crushes everything (unless you escape to the right).

-- After Boss Recovery: Defeat the boss in underwear to get back your armor.
+- After Boss Recovery: Defeat a boss in underwear to get back your armor.

 - Badass Cape: The Golden Armor in Ghouls 'n Ghosts.
 Super replaced the cape with a feathery helmet accoutrement.

 - Bladder of Steel: Simply putting a Save option on the SNES version would have made it a lot less frustrating.
 Fortunately the digital download ports on the later Nintendo systems have save states in the form of the home functions.

 - Blade on a Stick: Arthur's default weapon is a Lance, which the Japanese version originally called a "yari" (spear).